 It was on this mountain, populated by farmers and shepherds, that on September 8, 1943, many young draft dodgers and victims of political persecution took refuge here, leading to the formation of a partisan group.
 Their brief but heroic experience was made possible thanks to the full support of the locals, who also offered help and shelter to many prisoners of war.
 So between September 1943 and August 1944, Monte Giovi was a haven of freedom and resistance to Nazism and Fascism.

-The Comunità Montana Montagna Fiorentina, the Comunità Montana Mugello and the municipalities of Borgo San Lorenzo, Dicomano, Pontassieve and Vicchio agreed to establish a cultural park dedicated to the war for Liberation from the Fascist regime.
-In the park, one can find display panels and a network of paths dedicated to the protagonists of the Resistance movement.
+The Montagna Fiorentina Mountain Community, the Mugello Mountain Community and the municipalities of Borgo San Lorenzo, Dicomano, Pontassieve and Vicchio decided to found a Memorial Park dedicated to the Resistance on Monte Giovi.
+Visitors can find explanatory panels and a network of trails named after key figures in the Resistance.

 a country town dotted with churches In the heart of Mugello

 Borgo San Lorenzo, one of the best-known towns in the Mugello area, is situated where the Sieve Valley is at its widest.
 Developed around the court of the Ubaldini family, in a place where the Roman village of Annejanum once stood, the town fell under the influence of Florentine bishops in the mid tenth century, against which the locals rebelled in 1273, when the municipality gained ...